Pelosi, Schumer call on McConnell to start negotiations on new coronavirus relief bill as economic worries continue

 In response to the Pelosi-Schumer letter, a McConnell spokesman pointed to comments McConnell made Friday in Kentucky, when he said: “In July, we’ll take a snapshot of where the country stands, see how the jobs are coming back, see where we think we are.
 And if there’s a final rescue package, that’s when it will develop and it will start, once again, in my office … the House efforts are simply not practical.

-“So we will sit down in July what seems to fit the way forward based on the conditions a few weeks from now,” McConnell said.
-“One thing I can tell you will certainly be in the bill – it’s not negotiable—liability protection for hospitals, doctors, nurses, businesses, universities, k-12 related to the coronavirus.”
+“So we will sit down in July and figure out what seems to fit the way forward based on the conditions a few weeks from now,” McConnell said.
+“One thing I can tell you will certainly be in the bill — it’s not negotiable — liability protection for hospitals, doctors, nurses, businesses, universities, K-12 related to the coronavirus.”

 McConnell’s position has been essentially unchanged since April.

-Meanwhile some critical deadlines are approaching when relief measures will expire.
-Enhanced unemployment benefits passed as part of the $2 trillion Cares Act in March expire on July 31.
-The small-business Paycheck Protection Program will stop accepting new loan applications on Tuesday, even though some $100 billion is left in the program.
+Meanwhile, some critical deadlines are approaching when relief measures will expire.
+Enhanced unemployment benefits passed as part of the $2 trillion Cares Act in March will expire on July 31.
+The small-business Paycheck Protection Program will stop accepting new loan applications on Tuesday, even though about $100 billion is left in the program.

 “We are outraged that instead of holding bipartisan, bicameral negotiations during the June work period, you chose to prioritize the confirmation of right-wing judges and several Republican-led committees devoted precious time to chasing President Trump’s wild conspiracy theories,” Pelosi and Schumer wrote.
 “The House has acted.
 It is unacceptable that the Senate would recess without addressing this urgent issue.”

-On Sunday, Vice President Pence held an event in Dallas where he urged Americans to wear face masks and practice social distancing as the U.S. surpassed 2.5 million confirmed cases.
-Texas, Arizona and Florida have emerged as the new hotspots.
+On Sunday, Vice President Pence held an event in Dallas where he urged Americans to wear face masks and practice social distancing as the United States surpassed 2.5 million confirmed cases.
+Arizona, Florida and Texas have emerged as the new hot spots.

 Democrats have been calling for a national testing strategy and also want to send more money to state and local governments, some of which have been forced to lay off employees in droves.
 Senate Republicans are divided on what to do next, or whether another relief bill is even needed.

+In the months since Congress last acted on bipartisan coronavirus legislation, partisanship has increased on various fronts at the Capitol.
+That’s leading some lawmakers to begin expressing concerns about their ability to muster the political will to deliver on another relief bill — especially as the election approaches.

+“Every day we’re closer to the election, every day bipartisan legislation gets harder,” Rep. Tom Cole (R-Okla.), a longtime member of the Appropriations Committee, said in an interview.
+“But the reality is we need another coronavirus bipartisan package to put the funds we need for vaccines and research, more money in public health, assistance to businesses, encouragement for people to go back to work with appropriate protections.
+All those things are going to require, again, us to work together.
+And right now, since we’ve passed that fourth package, we’ve been pulling apart rather than pulling together.”

-“You have 53 different opinions on what to do right now" -- the number of Republicans in the Senate -- Sen. Mike Braun (R-Ind.) told reporters late last week.
+Sen. Mike Braun (R-Ind.) told reporters late last week that “You have 53 different opinions on what to do right now" — the number of Republicans in the Senate.
 Braun also argued that “I think the economy is going to surprise us” by rebounding.

+On Monday, in another response to the crisis, the House moved to pass a bill called the Emergency Housing Protections and Relief Act including more than $100 billion in emergency rental assistance and homeowner assistance, a moratorium on evictions and foreclosures, and billions to respond to and prevent coronavirus outbreaks among homeless people, among other provisions.